Edge Weight Prediction For Category-Agnostic Pose Estimation: Method Details

 where $b_{\phi(v_i,v_j)}$ is a learnable scalar indexed by $\phi(v_i,v_j)$, and is unique for each attention head.
 Unlike the limited receptive field in GCNs, using \(b_{\phi(v_i,v_j)}\) enables each node in a single Transformer layer to adaptively attend to all other nodes based on the graph's structural information. $\phi(v_i,v_j)$ is usually the distance of the shortest path (SPD) between $v_i$ and $v_j$ if the two nodes are connected.

 This bias term is highly effective in capturing general structure, boosting the performance of GraphCape by around \textbf{0.5\%}.
 However, it assumes a discrete distance between nodes and is applicable for unweighted adjacency matrices.
 Our primary objective is to predict real-valued edges, representing the strength of the structural keypoints connections.
-Thus, we follow Ma~\etal\cite{ma2023GraphInductiveBiases} and treat the normalized adjacency matrix $\widetilde{A}$ as a right stochastic matrix.
-We differentiate their implementation by using the bias attention mechanism instead of relative positional encoding.
+Thus, inspired by Ma~\etal\citep{ma2023GraphInductiveBiases}, we treat the normalized adjacency matrix $\widetilde{A}$ as a right stochastic matrix.

 A stochastic matrix is commonly used to describe the transitions in a Markov chain, where each element \( (\widetilde{A})_{ij} \) represents the probability of moving from one state (or node) \( v_i \) to another state \( v_j \) in a single step.
 Specifically, the entry \( (\widetilde{A}^k)_{ij} \) gives the probability of transitioning from node \( v_i \) to node \( v_j \) in exactly \( k \)-hops.
 This process allows us to capture both direct and indirect relations between keypoints, enabling the model to consider more distant keypoints that may influence localization.
-Thus, like Ma~\etal\cite{ma2023GraphInductiveBiases}, we build the following matrix:
+Thus, we build the following matrix:

 where $I$ is the identity matrix and the parameter $K$ controls the maximum number of hops considered.
 We incorporate this graph characteristic into our model's attention mechanism to enable more nuanced and flexible structural priors.
 The complete decoder layer is illustrated in Figure~\ref{fig:graph_decoder}.
 Based on Equations~\ref{eqn:discrete} and~\ref{eqn:markov_p}, we use the following bias term: